-The loan had interest, fees and charges of \pounds 7,005.16 (consisting of interest of \pounds 6,995.16 and an option to purchase fee of \pounds 10) and a 48-month term.
-This meant that the total amount to be repaid of \pounds 14,000.16 was due to be repaid in 48 monthly instalments of \pounds 291.67.
+This loan had interest, fees and charges of £7,105.04 (consisting of interest of £6,800.04, an administration fee of £295 and an option to purchase fee of £10) and a 48-month term.
+This meant that the total amount to be repaid of £13,905.04 (not including Mr M's deposit) was due to be repaid in 48 monthly instalments of £289.48.

-Mr M complained that the agreement was unaffordable and so should never have been provided to him.
+Mr M complained that both of his agreements were unaffordable and so should never have been provided to him.
 Go Car Credit didn't uphold the complaint.
-It said that its checks confirmed that the finance was affordable and so it was reasonable to lend.
+It said that its checks confirmed the finance was affordable, on both occasions, and so it was reasonable to lend.

 Mr M's complaint was considered by one of our investigators.
-She didn't think that Go Car Credit had done anything wrong or treated Mr M unfairly.
-So she didn't recommend that Mr M's complaint should be upheld.
+He didn't think that Go Car Credit had done anything wrong or treated Mr M unfairly on either occasion.
+So he didn't recommend that Mr M's complaint should be upheld.
 Mr M disagreed with our investigator and the complaint was passed to an ombudsman for a final decision.